Achu Rajamani

-Arun R often credited as Achu Rajamani, is an Indian film score and soundtrack composer and singer.
+Arun R, credited as Achu Rajamani, is an Indian film score and soundtrack composer and singer.
 He has scored music for several Malayalam, Telugu and Tamil films.
 He made his music direction debut in the Telugu film Nenu Meeku Telusa? in 2008.

 Early life

 Achu is the grandson of music director B. A. Chidambaranath who is considered to be one among the pioneers of the Malayalam music industry.
 His father, Rajamani, was also a music director and was widely known as the king of background score.
 Rajamani has scored for more than 1000 films in Tamil, Telugu, Kannada and Malayalam languages.
 He is a graduate from Loyola College, Chennai.

 Hailing from a musical family, Achu's natural interest was to become a pilot.
 He chose music over aviation and became a full-fledged musician.
 He also assisted prominent music director M. M. Keeravani for few years, before he became an independent music composer.